Underlith logo Underlith

 Underlith follows the reference architecture defined by the W3C Design Tokens Community Group:

-W3C concept Implementation
+W3C layer Implementation

-Token Definition Design tools
+Token Definition Design tools (Figma, Tokens Studio)

-Token Transformation Pipeline
+Token Transformation Pipeline (underlith brand init)

-Token Source of Truth Underlith
+Token Source of Truth Underlith + @your-org/tokens

 Underlith is a semantic foundation aligned with the W3C and designed for long-term evolution.
+The implementation is yours.
+The infrastructure is shared.